 An RFID tag typically contains a relatively large antenna for capturing the transponder energy, and a chip containing the identity of the tag, as well as a radio transmitter.

-In many areas RFID can replace barcodes for logistics etc, especially when barcode reading techniques won’t work.
+In many areas like production, transport, warehousing etc RFID can replace barcodes, especially when barcode reading techniques won’t work or there’s need for more data.
 RFID is still considerably more expensive to deploy than barcodes, but a tag is now down to sub-$ and is often glued in place, like a label.
 In the future tags will be much smaller (tags the size of rice have been made), as well as printed directly on a label or document.